-The Canadian Alliance for Healthy Hearts and Minds (CAHHM) – First Nations cohort researchers participated in a three-day workshop designed to build capacity in data management and analysis, as well as encourage self-determination in research for Indigenous community partners.
+The Canadian Alliance for Healthy Hearts and Minds (CAHHM) team at PHRI led 50 participants, roughly half of whom were Indigenous, at the “All About Us: Principles and Approaches to Statistical Analysis with Indigenous Storytelling” workshop May 15-17, 2019 in Hamilton, in order to learn to build capacity in data management and analysis, and encourage self-determination in research for Indigenous community partners.

 Opening keynote speakers, Dr. Nadine Caron (University of British Columbia) , Canada’s first general-surgeon of First Nations descent, and Maui Hudson, of New Zealand’s University of Waikato and a member of the Maori Data Sovereignty Network, presented on the importance of biobanking to Indigenous people and the “genomic divide between haves and have-nots.”
 They later co-presented on the Genome Canada-funded Silent Genomes Project, with project lead Dr. Laura Arbour, University of Victoria.

 Workshop sessions co-led by PHRI’s Director of Statistics, Dr. Shrikant Bangdiwala and Dr. Diana Lewis, faculty, FN studies at Western University, covered statistical literacy, hands-on data analysis, data security (presented by Dan Trottier), Indigenous genomics research and biobanking, and other topics in Indigenous health research.